• Home /

 Will the DASH Act pass into law before The HELPER Act?

-The HELPER Act, which is officially titled “Homes for Every Local Protector, Educator, and Responder Act”, is a no-money-down, no mortgage insurance program for teachers, law enforcement officials, and firefighters.
-We expect the HELPER Act to pass into law as early as mid-2024.
+The HELPER Act, which is officially titled “Homes for Every Local Protector, Educator, and Responder Act,” is a no-money-down, no-mortgage insurance program for teachers, law enforcement officials, and firefighters.
+We do not know which bill will pass first or if either bill pass into law at all.

-Did the DASH Act replace the Biden $15,000 First-Time Home Buyer Tax Credit?
+Did the DASH Act replace the $15,000 First-Time Home Buyer Tax Credit Act?

-No, the DASH Act and the Biden $15,000 First-Time Home Buyer Tax Credit are different bills.
+No, the DASH Act and the $15,000 First-Time Home Buyer Tax Credit Act are different bills.
 The author of the DASH Act describes it as a “generational investment” in housing and home affordability.
-The Biden tax credit is simply a tax credit.
+The other first-time home buyer tax credit bill is simply a tax credit.

 Citations